Kursk campaign: Ukraine

 Russia claimed that six Ukrainian tanks and ten armored vehicles were lost in the initial engagement on 6 August.
 Acting governor of Kursk Oblast, Alexei Smirnov, claimed that 26 Ukrainian UAVs were shot down in the area.
 Russia later claimed on 9 August, that Ukraine had losses of 945 soldiers and 102 armored vehicles, although this could not be verified.

-On 17 August, Forbes reported "heavy Ukrainian equipment write-offs compared to relatively few Russian write-offs."
+On 17 August 2024, Forbes reported "heavy Ukrainian equipment write-offs compared to relatively few Russian write-offs."

+On 22 December 2024, Dzhaba Kvaratskhelia, the commander of the Georgian volunteer unit "Free Georgia", was killed in action alongside three other members of the unit.

 DeepStateMap.Live reported that nine Ukrainian "drone operators and contractors" were shot after surrendering to Russian forces on 10 October.

-As of 21 October 2025, UALosses listed Ukrainian casualties during the Kursk campaign as 3,112 killed, 10,859 missing and 313 who are currently prisoners of war.
+As of 21 June 2026, UALosses confirmed by name Ukrainian casualties during the Kursk campaign as 5,194 killed, 11,662 missing and 638 captured.